Bus stop: Design

 Bus stop infrastructure ranges from a simple pole and sign, to a rudimentary shelter, to sophisticated structures.
 The usual minimum is a pole mounted flag with suitable name/symbol.
 Bus stop shelters may have a full or partial roof, supported by a two, three or four sided construction.
 Modern stops are mere steel and glass/perspex constructions, although in other places, such as rural Britain, stops may be wooden brick or concrete built.

 The construction may include small inbuilt seats.
 The construction may feature advertising, from simple posters, to complex illuminated, changeable or animated displays.
 Some installations have also included interactive advertising.
-Advertising may be the primary reason for the shelter and the advertising pays for the bus shelter.
+Advertising may be the primary reason for the shelter, and the advertising pays for the bus shelter.
 Design and construction may be uniform to reflect a large corporate or local authority provider, or installations may be more personal or distinctive where a small local authority such as a parish council is responsible for the stop.
-The stop may include separate street furniture such as a bench, lighting and a trash receptacle.
+The stop may include separate street furniture such as a bench, lighting and a trash receptacle (dustbin).

-Individual bus stops may simply be placed on the sidewalk next to the roadway, although they can also be placed to facilitate use of a busway.
+Individual bus stops may simply be placed on the sidewalk/pavement next to the roadway, although they can also be placed to facilitate use of a busway.
 More complex installations can include construction of a bus turnout or a bus bulb, for traffic management reasons, although use of a bus lane can make these unnecessary.
+A 'floating bus stop' or 'bus stop bypass' is located between a road and a cycle lane, so that passengers must cross the cycle lane in order to reach it.
+They are "ubiquitous in the Netherlands, and common across Europe".

 Several bus stops may be grouped together to facilitate easy transfer between routes.
 These may be arranged in a simple row along the street, or in parallel or diagonal rows of multiple stops.
 Groups of bus stops may be integral to transportation hubs.
 With extra facilities such as a waiting room or ticket office, outside groupings of bus stops can be classed as a rudimentary bus station.

-Convention is usually for the bus to draw level with the 'flag', although in areas of mixed front and rear entrance buses, such as London, a head stop, and more rarely a tail stop, indicates to the driver whether they should stop the bus with either the rear platform or the drivers cab level with the flag.
+Convention is usually for the bus to draw level with the 'flag', although in areas of mixed front and rear entrance buses, such as London, a head stop, and more rarely a tail stop, indicates to the driver whether they should stop the bus with either the rear platform or the driver's cab level with the flag.

 In certain areas, the area of road next the bus stop may be specially marked, and protected in law.
-Often, car drivers can be unaware of the legal implications of stopping or parking in a bus-stop.
+Often, car drivers can be unaware of the legal implications of stopping or parking at a bus stop.